BrNi05/geomax/README.md

 GeoMax is a university project for my first semester C programming course.
 It is a console window coordinate geometry program with limited, yet very useful functions.

 My main goal with this program was to create something more complex then required by uni, and this something should be 100% stable and mostly unbreakable.
 I think I achieved the set goals, and even did a little more.
-I created a console app that does not look awful.
-(I do think that at least..)<br/>
+I created a console app that does not look awful.<br/>
 During the development, I paid attention to cross platform compatibility, so I dove deeper into the language itself in order to make the program work on POSIX and Windows environments as well.<br/>
 I also experienced the stress and crunch that a close deadline can cause, and that is a valuable lesson on time management and planning.